sbrugel/pokemon-stat-calculator/README.md

 This then returns the estimated stats, with a margin of error of 1 unit.

 ## Notes
-The formulas for calculating stats are different between Gens 1-2 and Gens 3+ for two reasons:
+The formulas for calculating stats are different between Gens 1-2 and Gens 3+ for three reasons:
 - The special split did not exist in Gen 1-2.
 - Natures did not exist in Gen 1-2.
 - EVs are calculated differently between both gens.